wrporter/advent-of-code/solutions/2023/08/readme.md

 I immediately jumped to using the least common multiple of the values.
 I already have functions in my mini-AoC library for that, so I plugged that in and got a result super quick.
 Plugged that in and it got accepted!

 My solution takes about `11ms` so I feel like there might be other optimizations I'm not thinking of, but I will let it rest there.

+**Edit:** The performance on this bothered me, so I thought about it a little more and realized two optimizations I could make:

+1. Once we've reached a location that ends in `Z` we can stop looping over that location.
+By extracting the similar code from Part 1, it made this simpler to reorder the logic because I had a lot more going on in Part 2 that I didn't need, such as maps keeping track of the chain of locations.
+This got my solution down to `3ms` from `11ms`.
+Then I went to my next optimization.
+2. We can process all the paths in parallel.
+Either way, we'd be using the same number of CPU cycles, so we might as well put computing power to work!
+So I added a wait group and mutex to thread-safely update the list of step counts.
+This gets us down to about `1.3ms`.
+Now I am truly satisfied 😄.